zowe/docs-site/docs/user-guide/ze-usage.md

 ____

-### Work with JOBS
+### Work with jobs

-You can use the following functionalities when interacting with Jobs:
+You can use the following functionalities when interacting with jobs:

 * **View a job**: You can view multiple jobs simultaneously.
 * **Download spool content**: You can download spool content on your computer.